henryw374/time-literals/README.md

 This enables copying and pasting these objects within the REPL, conveying these objects across process boundaries & etc.

-[My talk at Clojure/North 2019](https://www.youtube.com/watch?v=UFuL-ZDoB2U) provides some more background.
+[This talk](https://www.youtube.com/watch?v=UFuL-ZDoB2U) provides some more background.

-**Note** : To use this from Clojurescript, you must have version 1.XXX or higher
+**Note** : To use this from Clojurescript, you must have version 1.11.4 or higher

 ## Related Libraries